kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## What a Vector Store Does

-Accept embeddings from a model.
+Accept embeddings from a model
-Index them in a high-dimensional space.
+Index them in a high-dimensional space
-Return the closest matches when queried.
+Return the closest matches when queried
-Allow metadata filtering and ranking.
+Allow metadata filtering and ranking
 This made LLMs appear to have memory

 > Vector stores enable efficient similarity search across millions of embeddings.
 Yesterday's breakthrough has become today's standard infrastructure for semantic search and RAG systems.